All Episodes

 This is a Republican bill.

-Pelosi is not going to have this bill pass the House without a significant number of Republicans taking the heat.
+Pelosi is not going to have this bill pass the House without a significant number of Republicans taking the heat because that's what they want to happen here.

-Vo and don't vote for a bill that's going to anger your constituents, especially when it doesn't have a chance over here in the House.
+Don't vote for a bill that's going to anger your constituents, especially when it doesn't have a chance over here in the House.

 So you could have House Republicans trying to do two things.

-Anyway, let's take a quick time out.
+Anyway, let's take a quick timeout.

 We'll come back and get on with all the rest of the program right after this.

-800 282-2882, if you want to be on the uh program.
+800-282-2882, if you want to be on the program, the cloture vote has started.

-Uh the th there's a story here out of Albuquerque that just is laughable.
+There's a story here out of Albuquerque that just is laughable.

 Vehicle barrier built on wrong side of border to be removed is the headline.

-Part of a vehicle barrier along the U.S. Mexico border was erected in the wrong country.
+Part of a vehicle barrier along the U.S.-Mexico border was erected in the wrong country.

 Soon will be removed and rebuilt on American soil.